 WHAT IS MANGANESE?

-It is a mineral that, in very small amounts, is essential for proper functioning of the human body.
+Manganese is a mineral that, in very small amounts, is essential for proper functioning of the human body.
 It is a trace mineral present in the human body in small quantities, primarily in the bones, liver, kidneys and pancreas.
 Manganese is important in connective tissues, in the formation of bones and blood-clotting factors.
 It is also involved in fat and carbohydrate metabolism, calcium absorption and blood sugar regulation.
 In addition, manganese is important for brain and nerve function.
+However, in higher concentrations, as you will read below, it can also cause staining and potential health problems.

 Manganese toxicity potential